ArcticMC/Scenarios/descriptions.md

 ### No Clean (L)
 > When you kill a player, you have 20 seconds of PvP protection.
 If you attack a player and you have the PvP protection on, then you will lose that protection.

-### No Clean+ (L)
-> If you hit a player, it will lock you with that player, or team for 15 seconds.
-Every time you hit that player or team, the timer will refresh until the 15 seconds are up and can be attacked by another player or team.

 ### No Diamond Armor (L)
 > Players cannot craft any diamond armor.